by Jarrett Gil

 It's important to note that when you are bulking, some fat gain will come along for the ride regardless of what that celebrity trainer tells you.

 When following a lean bulk, the trick is to minimize the fat and maximize the muscle.
 Follow my plan for at least 12 weeks, and you can expect about 60-70% of your gains to be muscle.
-"That's quacktastic!"
-And there's a reference for proof that I'm over 40.
+Hell yes!

 How much should I eat?